Refugee-Learning-Accelerator/rla-course-central/challenge3/concept.md

 ### What challenges do you expect to encounter?

-*[find enough matirals and questions to add, and it may not look apealing to the children or the users]*
+*[Find enough materials and questions to add, and it may not look appealing to the children or the users]*